 The Catechumenal Process: A Modern Restoration of an Ancient Practice

-Scott Sollom is an assistant professor of theology at Franciscan University.
-He has conducted RCIA training workshops around the country and the world, including presentations with the Association...
+Scott Sollom is an associate professor of theology and the Director of the Catechetics Office at Franciscan University.
+He has conducted RCIA training workshops around the country and...
 Read more

-Bill Keimig is currently the Assistant Director of the Catechetical Institute at Franciscan University of Steubenville, Ohio.
-For 15 years, he served as the Director of Religious Education...
+Bill Keimig is the Assistant Director of the Catechetical Institute at Franciscan University of Steubenville, Ohio.
+For 15 years, he served as the Director of...
 Read more